 Scientific context

-The Franco-Tunisian OMERE observatory (Observatoire Méditerranéen de l’Environnement Rural et de l’Eau) includes two Mediteranean cutivated watersheds: Kamech (Tunisia), and Roujan (Languedoc, France).
-These two elementary watersheds (2,63 km² for Kamech, 0,91 Km² for Roujan) are characteristic of Mediterranean climate marked by a strong rainfall inter-annual variability and a high reference evapotranspiration.
-This basins are at low altitude (about 100 m) on tertiary molassic sedimentary formations: sandstone and marl in Kamech, calcareous silt in Roujan.
-The land-use is viticulture for Roujan and grain farming (wheat, barley, oats).
-OMERE is representative of a social and human context, where anthropogenic actions on the environment are milennia old and widespread, and which is currently undergoing considerable changes (intensification of agricultural production in favorable regions, abandonment in unfavorable regions, increased pressure on resources, hydro-agricultural developments or conservation of the environment) linked in particular to a rapid increase in population density.
+The Franco-Tunisian OMERE observatory (Observatoire Méditerranéen de l’Environnement Rural et de l’Eau) includes two Mediterranean cultivated catchments: Kamech (Tunisia), and Roujan (Languedoc, France).
+These two elementary watersheds (2.63 km² for Kamech, 0.91 Km² for Roujan) have a Mediterranean climate with high inter-annual variability in rainfall and a high reference evapotranspiration.
+These low altitude basins (about 100 m asl) are underlain by Tertiary molassic sedimentary formations: sandstone and marl in Kamech, calcareous silt in Roujan.
+Roujan is primarily used for viticulture and Kamech for cereal production (wheat, barley, oats).

 Summary